 Alongside the growth in advocates and engagements they generate, Capco is enjoying impressive social recruiting conversion rates.
 Employee advocacy is outperforming other channels, including paid ads:

-"In 2017, we wanted to test the strength of our advocacy program and the old adage that a recommendation always comes strong from a friend.
+We wanted to test the strength of our advocacy program and the old adage that a recommendation always comes strong from a friend.
 We shared the exact message from our paid ads into our advocacy board.
 While paid traffic converted site visitors to career searches at 3.93 percent, traffic driven by our advocates converted visitors at 51.7 percent.
-This one piece of data really drives home the importance of advocacy and grabs the attention of the audience at every social advocacy session or seminar I deliver."
+This one piece of data really drives home the importance of advocacy and grabs the attention of the audience at every social advocacy session or seminar I deliver.